banodoco/Reigh/structure_detail/task_worker_lifecycle.md

 - Connects to Supabase using environment credentials
 - Claims tasks with `tool_id` matching its capabilities
 - Updates task status and uploads results to designated storage buckets
-- Supports both SQLite (local dev) and PostgreSQL (production) backends
+- Uses PostgreSQL (Supabase) for both local development and production

 ### 3. Task Completion
 - Worker calls `complete_task` Edge Function with: